If Hipparchus were able to make corrections to the mathematical calculations on a Flat Earth website.

 Share on Twitter, or Instagram, or really wherever you want.

-To explore how the ancient Greeks mastered complex mathematics and science (and also got really confused about those same topics), enroll in CLAS-C 351 Change and Innovation in Ancient Greece, coming up Spring 2023 with no pre-reqs!
-Or to learn more about how the ancients understood the natural world around them, enroll in our new 1-credit “appetizer” course CLAS-B 314 The Environment in the Ancient World, also coming in the second-third of Spring 2023 with no pre-reqs.
+To explore how the ancient Greeks mastered complex mathematics and science (and also got really confused about those same topics), enroll in CLAS-C 351 Change and Innovation in Ancient Greece, coming up Spring 2025 with no pre-reqs!
+Or to learn more about how the ancients understood the natural world around them, enroll in our new 1-credit “appetizer” course CLAS-B 314 The Environment in the Ancient World, coming soon with no pre-reqs.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!